turingschool/front-end-curriculum/lessons/module-2/oop-4.md

 ## Structure (5 mins)

+* 10 mins of reflection
 * 30 mins of research and journaling
 * 15 mins of group discussion
 * 30 - 40 mins of code review

+### Reflection (10 minutes)

+In your FitLit Pairs, get with another pair and discuss what it was like to structure your code around objects.
+Focus specifically on:

+* What **didn't** we teach you, that would have been helpful to know?
+* How did you stray from the class structure that the spec outlined, if at all?
+Why did you do that?
+* Are there any changes you would have made to the code in your classes based on feedback you received or if you had additional time?

 #### Research (20 minutes)